sxie22/GASP-python/docs/usage.md

 ~~~~

 The **vasp** keyword specifies that VASP will be used for the energy calculations, and the **incar**, **kpoints** and **potcars** keywords must appear on the subsequent lines.

+The **max_submits** keyword specifies maximum number of VASP calculations to run on an organism.
+That is, if an VASP calculation is not converged, the organism is resubmitted (**max_submits** - 1) times before discarding the organism.
+Optional, default is 2.

 The **incar** keyword is followed by the path to the INCAR file to use for all the VASP calculations submitted by the algorithm.